 Hi Everyone!
 I'm Penny and I tutor French and German GCSE and A-Level.

-I have 10 years of experience learning languages and 2 years of practical teaching experience through my TESOL studies.
+I have 10 years of experience learning languages and 2 years of practical teaching experience through my TESOL studies, and 9 months teaching experience in a school.
 I'm a positive, friendly and patient tutor focused on getting you or your child the best grades.

 I have been lucky enough to have had the opportunity to spend a significant amount of time in France and Germany, travelling, working and volunteering.
 This means I can guarantee you a high level understanding of French and German, going above and beyond what you learn in school.

 My sessions can be fully customised to your needs.
 I aim to focus on all aspects of the language; whether it be Reading, Writing, Listening or Oral, I’ll help you every step of the way towards the exam!
-Our sessions will always be fun and relaxed and not boring or stressful - as some language teachers can be!
+Our sessions will always be fun and relaxed and not boring or stressful!

 My timetable is very flexible, so don't be afraid to request a certain time.